Scarcity marketing is nothing new, but the big question is, does it actually work?

 What is Scarcity Marketing?

-Organizations know that creating a sense of urgency might persuade customers to purchase when they may have waited to buy.
+Organizations know that creating a sense of urgency can persuade customers to purchase when they might otherwise wait.

 If it’s not a tactic that you have previously employed, there are two big questions you will likely be asking.
 The first is whether scarcity marketing works.

-The second is that if it does work, how should you use it to boost your marketing conversion rate and sales rate?
+The second is: if it does work, how should you use it to boost your marketing conversion and sales rates?

 How to Use Scarcity Marketing